Estimate Time5 min

 Feed your brain.
 Fund your future.

-So what's next for you?
-Borrowers who have had their loan payments paused were expected to start repaying them in October 2023, though interest resumed starting on September 1.3 In response to the Supreme Court's ruling, the Biden administration announced new programs that could help borrowers—and that the Department of Education is exploring an alternative path to debt relief aimed at helping borrowers who:
+What happened next: Borrowers who had their loan payments paused were expected to start repaying them in October 2023, though interest resumed on September 1, 2024.3 (If you're on the SAVE plan, your payments are temporarily paused again as of October 2024—more on that in a bit).
+In April 2024, the Biden administration announced new programs that could help borrowers—and that the Department of Education is exploring an alternative path to debt relief aimed at helping borrowers who:

-• Owe more than they originally borrowed due to high interest
+• Owe more than they originally borrowed due to accrued interest

-• Qualify for forgiveness through programs like the SAVE plan or Public Service Loan Forgiveness but are not enrolled
+• Would qualify for forgiveness through programs like the SAVE plan or Public Service Loan Forgiveness but are not enrolled

 • Attended colleges that lost certification or eligibility to participate in the federal student aid program or didn't provide sufficient value

-• Are experiencing hardship, like a medical expense, that prevents them from paying back loans
+• Are experiencing hardship, like a medical expense, that prevents them from paying back loans—in fact, there's a separate debt-relief proposal for 2025 that focuses just on borrowers with financial hardships

 1. Know your basic repayment options